CoordSpace/topicsync/README.md

 emojis:
   - ⚠️
   - 🔔
-  - 🚨
 ...

 ```

-This configuration file must be stored in one of three valid directories in order for this program to use it:

-* `/etc/topicsync/`
-* `$HOME/.topicsync`
-* `./` (The same directory as the binary)

-Lastly just run the binary using the process supervisor of your choice.
+Lastly, just run the binary.
 It will automatically find your config file and start connecting to the servers and channels of your choice.
 By default, __the existing channel topics in the pair will not sync immediately upon joining.__ So issue a new topic on either side to get the process started.

 ### Docker